-1. Start a bedtime routine
+3. Start a bedtime routine

-2. Get your sleep environment right
+4. Get your sleep environment right

 Your sleeping environment is very important in getting the best night’s sleep.
 Neither too hot or too cold (the ideal temperature is around 16˚C, so slightly on the cool side), and as quiet and dark as possible.

-Dave suggests that linens should be clean, cool and crisp and ideally cotton, which helps skin to breathe, plus bed linens should be changed once a week as we lose a half pint or more of fluid each night (yes, really).
+Linens should be clean, cool and crisp and ideally cotton, which helps skin to breathe, plus bed linens should be changed once a week as we lose a half pint or more of fluid each night (yes, really).

-Your bed needs to be comfortable,’ says Lisa.
-‘It’s difficult to get deep, restful sleep on one that’s too hard, too soft, too small or too old.’
+It goes without saying in order to sleep well your bed needs to be comfortable.
+It’s difficult to get deep, restful sleep on one that’s too hard, too soft, too small or too old.